earlkian8/KuroAI/README.md

 - Obtain your API key from the [Gemini API dashboard](https://example.com/gemini-api) (replace with the actual Gemini API provider link).
 - Ensure the `.env` file is added to `.gitignore` to prevent exposing your API key.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a Pull Request.

-Please ensure your code follows the project's coding standards and includes appropriate documentation.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.